samche42/ShiftScan/README.md

 Analysis and visualization of high-throughput DSF data

 #### Installation and usage video
-A very brief video of ShiftScan installation (conda already installed) is available on YouTube: https://youtu.be/shN0vUHEGOk
+A very brief video of ShiftScan installation (conda already installed) and usage is available on YouTube: https://youtu.be/shN0vUHEGOk

 #### Step 0: Installation